mohit0224/p-setup/readme.md

 - **Production-Ready**: PM2 for process management in production environments.
 - **Nodemailer**: Used for sending emails via SMTP.
 - **Handlebars**: Used for rendering email templates with dynamic data.
+- **Query Parameter Validation**: Custom middleware to prevent multiple values for query parameters, except for those in a whitelist (e.g., duration), ensuring safer query handling and reducing potential attack vectors like HTTP Parameter Pollution (HPP).

 ## Prerequisites